 I am tickled to see how well the Purple milkweed is doing, and it sent up another little stem a few inches to the left of it.

-The shade plants in the planter had to be moved.
+The shade plants in the planter had to be moved when the tree was cut down.
 The Liatris, Heleniums and, I think Outhouse flower are filling in.
-The Lily of the valley and Peonies were Larry's mom's.
+The Lily of the valley and Peonies were Larry's mom's, and will stay.
 I am in the process of taking out most of the Painter's pallet and all of the Lamium so that the strawberries under the bench can spread into this area.

 The rain last night was hard on the plant, but the blooms are opening.